 Transition to campus

-Swinburne is carefully planning for a staged and flexible transition to campus, guided by the health, safety and wellbeing of our students and staff.
+Swinburne is carefully planning a staged and flexible transition to campus.

 Information for students